GideonDayo/GideonDayo/README.md

 - 👋 Hi, I’m @GideonDayo
 - 👀 I’m interested in growing as a student programmer
-- 🌱 I’m currently learning Java, Python, HTML & CSS
+- 🌱 I’m currently skilled with Java, Python, HTML & CSS and C
 - 📫 How to reach me gdayo2017@gmail.com

 <!---